Exhausted mom? Read on.

 YES!
 For further help on Momcation logistics, check out this guide from the wonderful Tawanna Brown Smith.
 While I cannot guarantee that your first solo trip after having kids will be perfect or even 100% safe (disclaimer!), I CAN guarantee that even 24 hours of distance WILL help clarity — even if it’s the clarity of making you realize that you never want to travel alone again.

-As the brilliant work of Esther Perel (affiliate) illuminates, we often think that the way to closeness as a wife and mother is by… closeness.
+As the brilliant work of (affiliate) Esther Perel illuminates, we often think that the way to closeness as a wife and tired mom is by… closeness.
 In fact, however, space, temporary separation, and even risk can often be the most effective route to deep reconnection with the family unit.

 Quite a profound and revolutionary thought: By taking that vacation by and for yourself, it may not just help you, but may also contribute to all those around you as well.
 Onward to appreciation and revitalization!

-So, what are YOUR experiences with solo travel as a mother?
+So, what are YOUR experiences with “Momcation” solo travel as a tired mom?
 Do share!